Any long-time fisherman will tell you that you need to know what the weather is going to be, to have a successful day (or night) of fishing.

 Changes in barometric pressure to support the assertion that barometric pressure has a direct impact on bass fishing or any other types of fishing for that matter.

-Much of our understanding about fish behavior during changes in barometric pressure is based on observations of fish behavior by fishing enthusiasts.
+Much of our understanding of fish behavior during changes in barometric pressure is based on observations of fish behavior by fishing enthusiasts.

 It is difficult to study this theory simply because, the scientific method needs to have barometric pressure isolated as the single, influencing factor, and well, that just isn’t possible to do.